 - a.
 The provision of parking shall take into consideration the extent to which the design maximizes pedestrian flow within the development and maximizes the efficient use of existing and proposed parking facilities. - b.
-Where possible, surface parking lots shall be concealed behind buildings and not visible from Olmsted Drive. - c.
+To the extent feasible and where possible, surface parking lots shall be concealed behind buildings and not visible from Olmsted Drive. - c.
 Underground parking is strongly encouraged where feasible. - d.
 Parking Structures.